holochain/dev-resource-kit/holochain-introduction-for-developers/holochain-brief-introduction.md

 Holochain gives you the tools to create applications that enable direct, trustable interactions among sovereign peers.
 It does this without needing the central coordination of a server or a group of miners.
 We are building:

-* A **peer-to-peer protocol** that shares data among participants, giving them the power to act collectively as an 'immune system' that pushes out bad actors.
+* A **peer-to-peer protocol** that shares data among participants, giving them the power to act collectively as an 'immune system' that detects invalid data and pushes out bad actors.
 * An open-source **application development framework** that abstracts away complexity and allows you to focus on your core functionality.
 * A set of **core apps and utilities**, including an identity manager, a private data vault, and a software distribution platform.
-* A **distributed hosting ecosystem** that bridges Holochain to the web so people can use your apps as if they were traditional, server-based apps.
+* A **distributed hosting ecosystem** called Holo Hosting which bridges Holochain to the web so people can use your apps as if they were traditional, server-based apps.

 ### Uncompromisable sovereignty

 Each participant is in control of their own identity and data.
-Private data stays private, and public data is signed to prove ownership and authenticity.
+Private data stays private, and public data is cryptographically signed to prove ownership and authenticity.

 ### Intrinsic data integrity

-Rather than ensuring trust by getting everyone to agree on a single global timeline, Holochain lets the data speak for itself.
+Rather than getting everyone to agree on a single global timeline, Holochain lets data speak for itself.
 Every participant has a copy of an app's validation rules, which gives them the power to audit other participants' data.

 ### Resilience through interconnection